Caledon, County Tyrone: Caledon House

 Caledon House was built in 1779 by James Alexander, a member of the Irish House of Commons for Londonderry, who had previously in 1778 bought the Caledon Estate.
 James Alexander was made Baron Caledon in 1790 and later Viscount Caledon in 1797.
 The House was begun in 1779 to designs by Thomas Cooley, but altered by John Nash in 1808–10.
+The village of Kinaird was renamed Caledon after the house and estate.
+The name "appears to be from Caledonia, an archaic Roman name for Scotland".

 Transport

 Caledon railway station (on the narrow gauge Clogher Valley Railway) opened on 2 May 1887, but finally closed on 1 January 1942.
 Tynan and Caledon railway station on the mainline opened by the Ulster Railway on 25 May 1858.
 In 1876 the Ulster Railway merged with other railway companies to become the Great Northern Railway (Ireland).
 The station was finally closed on 1 October 1957.

 Education

 Local schools include Churchill Primary School and St. Joseph's Primary School.

 Sport

 Caledon Rovers F.C. are the local football team of Caledon.
 They play in the Mid-Ulster Football League.
 Established in 1998, they have had trophy success, having lifted the Armstrong Cup in 2017.